Rhabdomyolysis refers to the breakdown of striated muscle that is followed by leakage of the muscle protein myoglobin into the blood, leading to its

 The use of most of these drugs is based on case series and anecdotal reports rather than randomized controlled trials.

 Azathioprine.
 Azathioprine is safe and inexpensive and has been used successfully in several autoimmune disorders.
 An important practice point is to first evaluate for thiopurine S-methyltransferase (TPMT) activity prior to initiation of azathioprine in all patients to assess potential risk of side effects and determine the appropriate dose for each patient.
 Intermediate TPMT activity is a risk factor for increased myelosuppression, and low to absent TPMT is a risk factor for severe, life threatening myelotoxicity.
-In some diseases, activity onset is delayed by several months.
-This is important when considering absence of response.
+In some diseases, activity onset is delayed by several months, which may be a consideration in patients with significant symptoms who require a faster therapeutic response (94).

 Cyclosporine A. Cyclosporine A has been used widely in several autoimmune disorders and in organ transplantation.
 It is a calcineurin inhibitor that acts mainly to suppress T cell function.
 It must be started slowly, and blood levels should be monitored to avoid toxicity.
 The main side effects are hypertension, gingival hyperplasia, skin rash, tremor, and nephrotoxicity.

 Methotrexate.
-Methotrexate is a selective irreversible inhibitor of dihydrofolate reductase inhibitor, causing decreased purine and thymidylic acid synthesis and, thus, disrupting DNA synthesis and repair.
+Methotrexate is a selective irreversible inhibitor of dihydrofolate reductase inhibitor, causing decreased purine and thymidylic acid synthesis, which disrupts DNA synthesis and repair.
 It has been successfully used in rheumatoid arthritis and other autoimmune disorders.
 Several doses and regimens have been used, but the most common is 15 mg/week, either oral or subcutaneous, administered in once-weekly doses.
 When using methotrexate chronically, folic acid supplement (5 mg daily, by mouth) is recommended.

 Cyclophosphamide.
 Cyclophosphamide is an alkylating agent used as a chemotherapeutic agent in hematologic neoplasms.
 It produces DNA toxicity and subsequent cell death.
 It can be used either orally or intravenously at doses that vary depending on the disease and the route of administration.
 Cyclophosphamide has been reported to be beneficial in patients with a variety of autoimmune diseases resistant to other drugs.
 It is a powerful immunosuppressant, though its severe side-effect profile limits its use to drug-resistant patients.
 The main side effects range from alopecia to sterility.
 The most severe side effects include hemorrhagic cystitis, bone marrow aplasia, hematologic malignancies, and interstitial pulmonary fibrosis.